siddharthshah87/grid-services/volttron-ven/README.md

 ## Contributing
 - Add docstrings and comments to new code
 - Update documentation for new features
-- Run tests before committing: `pytest tests/`
+- Run `./test.sh` to verify functionality before committing
 - Update docs/LOCAL_VEN.md for operational changes